George M. Hornberger

 - BSCE, Drexel University, Philadelphia, PA

-- 2008-present - University Distinguished Professor, Vanderbilt University
+- 2008-present - Director, VIEE and University Distinguished Professor, Vanderbilt University

 - 1970-2008 - from Assistant Professor to Ernest H. Ern Professor of Environmental Sciences, University of Virginia